arabcoders/watchstate/API.md

 **Notes**:
 - Queued and running sessions use `expires_at` as their availability window.
 - Completed sessions remain replayable for about 24 hours after `finished_at`.
-- Expired completed sessions are eventually automatically pruned.
+- Expired queued and completed sessions are eventually automatically pruned.

 ---